-Third-cycle studies in industrial design that are to be concluded with a doctoral degree consist of a course component of 70-100 credits which is divided up so obligatory courses constitute 40 credits, seminar participation constitutes 8 credits and the remainder of the credits are comprised of elective courses.
+Third-cycle studies in industrial design that are to be concluded with a licentiate degree consist of a course component of 40-60 credits which is divided up so mandatory courses constitute 30 credits, seminar participation constitutes 4 credits and the remainder of the credits are comprised of elective courses.

 The courses that are mandatory for the degree can be divided up into three groups: subject-specific courses, courses concerning academic research in general, and obligatory participation in the department's research seminars.
-The mandatory elements can either be satisfied by participation in courses arranged by the department, or by the doctoral student, according to the supervisor's assessment, either within Sweden or abroad, acquiring largely equivalent skills in another manner.
+The mandatory elements can either be satisfied by participation in courses arranged by the department, or by the licentiate student, according to the supervisor's assessment, either within Sweden or abroad, acquiring largely equivalent skills in another manner.

-The subject-specific courses are to comprises a total of at least 30 credits, divided between the four following thematic areas (at least 5 credits within each area):
+The subject-specific courses are to comprise a total of at least 20 credits, divided between at least three of the four following thematic areas:

-- Use and users: Deepened insights into user studies, user-centred design, participatory and user-driven design processes, including basic insights into methodology from the behavioural and social sciences. - History: The history of design and design research, including basic insights into the relevant research methodologies stemming from historical studies and the humanities.
+• Use and users: Deepened insights into user studies, user-centred design, participatory and user-driven design processes, including basic insights into methodology from the behavioural and social sciences.

-- Methodology: Practice-based design research, including deepened insights into the research methodologies of artistic and experimental design research. - Theory: Deepened understanding of the theory and philosophy of design, including basic insights into methods and ways of working with theory development.
+- History: The history of design and design research, including basic insights into the relevant research methodologies stemming from historical studies and the humanities. - Methodology: Practice-based design research, including deepened insights into the research methodologies of artistic and experimental design research. - Theory: Deepened understanding of the theory and philosophy of design, including basic insights into methods and ways of working with theory development.

-Mandatory for a doctoral degree are courses that develop general skills, and which amount to 10 credits.
-Eight of these credits are to consist of courses within philosophy of science, ethics and conduct, oral presentation and written presentation.
-Two of these credits are to consist of courses in pedagogy.
+Mandatory courses for the licentiate degree: Courses that develop general skills amounting to 8 credits are to consist of courses within philosophy of science, ethics and conduct, oral and written presentation.

-Other courses are elective and are decided on by the supervisor based on their relevance to individual study goals and the specialisation of the thesis project.
+Other courses are elective and are decided on by the supervisor based on their relevance to individual learning outcomes and the specialisation of the thesis project.

-4.2.2 Doctoral thesis
+4.2.2 Academic thesis

-The doctoral thesis may either take the form of a single coherent work (a monograph) or a compilation of a number of academic essays incorporating an introduction, a summary and discussion of the essays (compilation thesis) and is to comprise 140-170 credits.
+The academic thesis may take the form of either a single coherent work (a monograph) or a compilation of a number of academic essays incorporating an introduction, a summary and discussion of the essays (compilation thesis) and is to comprise 60-80 credits.

-The doctoral thesis is to be defended verbally in public.
+The academic thesis is to be defended at a public licentiate seminar.
 The thesis is assessed with the following grades: G (Pass) or U (Fail).
 When setting the grade, attention will be paid to the content of the thesis and its defence.